Star Wars – Episode 1: The Phantom Menace (1999): Looking Back 15 Years

-Star Wars – Episode One: The Phantom Menace is returning to theaters in 3D, so it’s probably time to take another look.
+Star Wars – Episode One: The Phantom Menace is 15 years old this week.

-When George Lucas delivered Star Wars – Episode One: The Phantom Menace, he showed us that he could still give audiences more special-effects dazzle and more fantasy mayhem than any other director.
-Peter Jackson hadn’t come to claim the title with his Lord of the Rings trilogy yet, and we had no reason to suspect that Phantom Menace would be anything but extraordinary.
+George Lucas shows us with Star Wars – Episode One: The Phantom Menace that he can still give audiences more special-effects dazzle and more fantasy mayhem than any other director.

 While it’s certainly flawed, and in some ways deeply disappointing, The Phantom Menace is still an entertaining, occasionally exhilarating, ultimately exhausting adventure movie.
 Lucas has never been a great director of actors, and he now seems to have more interest in people standing around and talking than in gunslinging action (which causes most fans of the original Star Wars trilogy to squirm fitfully throughout this film).
 But let’s be fair: Lucas is also telling us a different kind of story — a story about politics, about government, about a galaxy in a period of relative peace in which cracks begin to spread that will lead to a collapse as dramatic as the sinking of the Titanic.

-The digital animators and designers at ILM broke new ground with this film; they created a travel brochure for whole new worlds.
+The digital animators and designers at ILM break new ground with this film; they create a travel brochure for wild new worlds.
 Phantom Menace is alive with memorable characters who range from the awe-inspiring to the likable to the annoying.
 For better or worse, the screen is crowded with busy, inventive detail, and the rather talky screenplay is riddled with mysteries.